liftbridge-io/liftbridge/documentation/replication_protocol.md

 The remainder of the response consists of message data.
 If the follower is caught up, there won't be any message data.
-The `LeaderEpoch` and `HW` are always present, so there are 16 bytes guaranteed in the response.
+The `LeaderEpoch` and `HW` are always present, so there are 16 bytes guaranteed in the response after the envelope header.

 The `LeaderEpoch` offset requests also use internal NATS subjects similar to replication RPCs.
 These requests are sent to